zs-barnes/sicp-exercises/chapter1.md

 (define (sqrt x)
   (sqrt-iter 1.0 2.0 x))
 ```
 This was tricky but satisfying.
-Coming from a more procedural background, I was stuck thinking about how to pass on the previous iteration's variable through recursion.
+Coming from a procedural background, I was stuck thinking about how to pass on the previous iteration's variable through recursion.
 I added a pre-guess variable to the sqrt-iter function's arguments and iniatialize the pre-guess to 2.0 (but really any number that's not the same as the guess will do).

 I then pass along guess in the recursive call in the prev-guess argument.
 So now, each call of the sqrt-iter takes in the improved guess and the prev-guess.